Pig & Ink - poetry in motion

 and then walked down to the sea

-past bundles of quietly joyful snowdrops
+past pristine bundles of joyful snowdrops

 and a solitary primrose